A 600 credit score qualifies as a “fair” credit score in Canada.

 Secured Credit Card

 You can apply for a secured credit card with any credit – 500, 600, or even no credit history.
-These credit cards are designed for subprime lenders and many even offer guaranteed approval.
+These credit cards are designed for subprime lenders, and many offer guaranteed approval.

-You will typically need to provide a security deposit that’s equivalent to your credit limit.
+You will typically need to provide a security deposit equivalent to your credit limit.

 For example, the Neo Secured Mastercard has no annual or monthly fees, and you earn up to 5% cash back on purchases.